If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Results

 \subsubsection{General Patterns}

-Most of the dialogues that were labelled as lonely looked for advice regarding relationships, such as users asking how to talk to their teenage daughter; where to go to meet people of the opposite sex; or how to date given their own situation (e.g., being a middle-aged person, having social anxiety, or being autistic).
-Two users sought to understand behaviours of people in dating apps, typically due to being unmatched.
-User interactions, however, did not appear to be limited to a specific age range: a user wanted to know why did \textit{``adults suppressed what [they] want''}, which were \textit{``the things that adults define as interference with [their] studies''}.
+Many of the dialogues in the data subet (approximately 20\%) evaluated looked for advice regarding relationships, such as users asking how to talk to their teenage daughter; where to go to meet people; or how to date given their own situation (e.g., being middle-aged, having social anxiety, or being autistic).
+Two users sought to understand behaviours of people in dating apps due to being unmatched.
+Interactions, however, did not appear to be limited to a specific age range: a user wanted to know why did \textit{`adults suppressed what [they] want'}, which were \textit{`the things that adults define as interference with [their] studies'}.
+The interactions were longer than in the main corpus (12 versus 5 turns) or the relevant corpus (r.
+6).
+The lonely dialogues from the relevant corpus were longer in average (r.
+14).
+These numbers exclude dialogues labelled as toxic.